Software-Development-Pakistan/Software-Development-Pakistan.github.io/contributing/first-pull-request.md

 ## Where to go from here?

 Congrats!
-You just completed the standard _fork -> clone -> edit -> PR_ workflow that you'll encounter often as a contributor!
+You just completed the standard _fork -> clone -> edit -> PR_ workflow that you'll encounter often as a contributor.
+Now go ahead, make changes in the repository and help make this repository and even better place for learning and guidance.

 # Note